 - “A Gynealogy of Cigua Resistance: La Ciguanaba, Prudencia Ayala and Leticia Hernández-Linares in Conversation.”
 In U.S. Central Americans: Reconstructing Memories, Struggles and Communities of Resistance by Alvarado et al, Arizona University Press.
 Spring 2017.

 - Afrocubanas: Histories, Thought and Cultural Practices.
+2020.
+Edited by Devyn Spencer.
 Spanish to English translation of Afrocubanas: historias, pensamiento y practicas culturales published by Editorial de Ciencias Sociales, Havana, 2011.
-Forthcoming, Rowman and Littlefield International.
+Rowman and Littlefield International.